Share via

 The mounted volume should appear in the mount point list.

-Step 7: Create the database directory structure
+Step 7: Create the database folder structure

 C:\<DatabaseFolderName >\ DatabaseName \<DatabaseName >.db